-Canon Europe's Ambassador Programme is a partnership with some of the world's greatest photographers, who are masters of their craft and who share Canon's desire to convey a passion for powerful pictures.
+The Canon Europe Ambassador Programme is a partnership with some of the world's greatest photographers, who are masters of their craft and who share Canon's passion for powerful imagery.
+Each month they describe the background to their photography and how they created specific photos.